 Working on Dog Behaviour Issues with An Expert

 I started fostering Kilo the Pug when he was 2 then adopted him a few months later.
 He was very cute and healthy, but he was not perfect.
-He arrived with a few dog behaviour issues.
+He arrived with quite a few dog behaviour issues.
 See the video of how I adopted Kilo below.

 Positive Dog Training Tips from Renee DeVilliers of All About Dogs